 Well, believe it or not, I’ve always been blogging.
 I had a blog in middle school that I used as my journal and I gave up on that.
 I tried again in high school and kept it for a while and then college came around and I had no time or interest in keeping up with a blog.
 Fast forward few years later and I decided to start another one (the one you’re reading now) that I would keep because I wanted to document all my cooking and recipes and life virtually.
 Mostly everything I’ve ever printed off in my life (photos, recipes, etc.) have always been shoved in a drawer, never to be seen again.
 I started this blog to document my life and my cooking.
 I wanted to share and inspire with other foodies like myself.
 I never knew that my blog would transpire me to meet so many amazing food bloggers and readers.
 I have fans?!
 What?!
 I love you all!!
 It’s a great community and we all have so much adoration and support for one another.

-I thought it was a cute play on words but it also described Jason & I perfectly.
-We’ve been a table for two for almost 3 years.
+I thought it was a cute play on words but it also described me and my partner perfectly.
+We’re a table for two!
 We cook together, eat together, live together.
-It’s a great description of us.
+It’s a great description of us. :)

-No, no, no. Maybe I kind of dug myself a hole with this name since it kind of means a place setting for two at a table, but I like to think that the name Table for Two is just a name for Jason & I’s current lifestyle.
-I make portions for 4+ almost every day I cook.
-Seriously, I have a problem: I can’t make anything for two people.
-It’s so hard for me, mainly because I love leftovers and I always worry about if we’re going to have enough food, so why not just over-make & be certain we have enough to eat?
-Better to have more than too little!
-So, long story, short: most all my dishes are for 4+ and we almost always have leftovers but don’t fret!
+Sometimes.
+Maybe I kind of dug myself a hole with this name since it kind of means a place setting for two at a table, but I came up with the name because Table for Two is a name for Jason & I’s current lifestyle.
+I make portions for 2+ almost every day I cook since we love leftovers to bring to work.
+So, long story, short: most all my dishes are for 2+ and we almost always have leftovers but don’t fret!
 I do occasionally have recipes on here that are for two and in Fall 2015, my cookbook, Dinner for Two will be released.
 You can be sure the portions in that book are for two ;)

-Technically, no but I like to say it’s my second full-time job, if that makes any sense :) During the day, I work full time as a web developer for a company in Washington, D.C.
-This blog was a side-project that has now turned into a semi-second job and company!
-These definitely keep me very busy but both web developing, cooking, and photography are my passions in life so I wouldn’t trade them for anything in the world!
+Technically, no but I like to say it’s my second full-time job, if that makes any sense :) During the day/week, I work full-time as a web developer for a company in Washington, D.C.
+This blog was a side-project that has now turned into a second job and small business!
+These definitely keep me very busy but both web developing, cooking, photography, and traveling are my passions in life so I wouldn’t trade them for anything in the world!